The death toll from flash floods in northwest Pakistan has jumped to 157, officials say

 The latest fatalities bring the total number of rain-related deaths to 556 since June 26, according to the National Disaster Management Authority.

-Deaths were reported from different parts of Pakistan on Thursday.
-Bilal Faizi, a provincial emergency service spokesman in Khyber Pakhtunkhwa, said rescuers worked for hours to save 1,300 tourists after they were trapped by flash flooding and landslides in the Siran Valley in Mansehra district on Thursday.

-The Gilgit-Baltistan region has been hit by multiple floods since July, triggering landslides along the Karakoram Highway, a key trade and travel route linking Pakistan and China that is used by tourists to travel to the scenic north.
+Pakistan's Gilgit-Baltistan region has been hit by multiple floods since July, triggering landslides along the Karakoram Highway, a key trade and travel route linking Pakistan and China that tourists use to travel to the scenic north.
 The region is home to scenic glaciers that provide 75% of Pakistan’s stored water supply.

 Pakistan’s disaster management agency has issued fresh alerts for glacial lake outburst flooding in the north, warning travelers to avoid affected areas.